 Youth & Family Formation

-Bible Study with the Rev. Stephen MuncieThe Wednesday Morning Bible Study will resume on October 13, 10:30 am.
+Bible Study with the Rev. Stephen MuncieThe Wednesday Morning Bible Study has resumed.
 We will pick up our study of the Book of Exodus beginning with chapter 16.
 However, we will spend some time offering an overview of the beginnings of Exodus and the Moses story, the plagues of Egypt, and the deliverance at the Red Sea.
 All are welcome to attend.
 If you would like to be added to the class mailing list please send Fr.
 Steve an email here: Email Father Steve.

 Contemplative Prayer: How About Adding a Group Contemplative Prayer experience to your spiritual life this summer?

 Mother Regina Christianson and the Rev. Dr. Jenny Reece are gathering those who have or would like to learn a centering prayer practice every Friday at 1:00 p.m. at the Oranbega Retreat Center in Orland, Maine, starting on Friday, June 18.
 Beginners are always welcome, as are the more experienced, so long as they have "beginner's mind"!
 If you are interested please call or email Jenny and she will give you directions to Oranbega.
 207-952-2363.
 Participation via Zoom will be available for those who live too far away to come to Orland for an hour on Fridays.
 To receive a link, use the above contact info.
 May your summer be richly blessed with prayer and meditation!
 If you intend to come to Orland in person, please call or text Jenny at 207-952-2363 for the schedule, as the meeting will be Zoom only on the weeks when she is absent and Mother Regina is leading the group.